boothj5/minions/README.md

 mvn clean install
 ```

-Edit the `runMinions.sh` script in the `minions-core folder`, to set your configuration options:
+Edit the `runMinions.sh` script in the `minions-core` folder, to set your configuration options:

 Property | Description
 -------- | -----------